sunay-naik/sunay-s-website/README.md

-this a clone of youtube.com as i did for the practice of html and css
+This is a clone of youtube.com